cyrusimap/cyrus-sasl/docsrc/sasl/windows.rst

 Open a "Windows 2000 build environment" from the SDK's Start Menu and use ``nmake /f NTMakefile`` to build.

-To build a debug verison, use ``nmake /f NTMakefile CFG=Debug``.
+To build a debug version, use ``nmake /f NTMakefile CFG=Debug``.
 For a production version, ``nmake /f NTMakefile CFG=Release``.
 If you don't specify CFG parameter, production version will be built by default.